 General.
-The Incentive Plan provides for the grant of restricted stock, restricted stock units, nonqualified stock options, incentive stock options, and other stock-based awards, during the 10 year life of the Incentive Plan.
+The Incentive Plan provides for the grant of restricted stock, restricted stock units, nonqualified stock options, incentive stock options, and other stock-based and cash-based awards, during the 10 year life of the Incentive Plan.

 Administration.
 The Incentive Plan is administered by the Compensation Committee.